kmesh-net/website/content/en/docs/userguide/try_request_routing.md

 ### Understanding what happened

 In this task, you used Kmesh to send 100% of the traffic to the `v1` version of each of `reviews` services.
-You then set a rule to selectively send traffic to version `v2` of the `reviews` service based on a custom `end-user` header added to the request by the `productpage` service.
+You then overwrite the rule to selectively send traffic to version `v2` of the `reviews` service based on a custom `end-user` header added to the request by the `productpage` service.

 ### Cleanup